When do you stop counting?

 Unstable isotopes, such as carbon-14, decay by losing atomic particles.
 They form different, stable elements when they decay.
-In this case, the daughter is nitrogen-14.

 The decay of an unstable isotope to a stable element occurs at a constant rate.
 This rate is different for each parent-daughter isotope pair.
 The decay rate is measured in a unit called the half-life.
 The half-life is the time it takes for half of a given amount of an isotope to decay.
 For example, the half-life of carbon-14 is 5,730 years.
 Imagine that you start out with 100 grams of carbon-14.
 In 5,730 years, half of it decays.
 This leaves 50 grams of carbon-14.
 Over the next 5,730 years, half of the remaining amount will decay.
 Now there are 25 grams of carbon-14.
 How many grams will there be in another 5,730 years?
-The figure below graphs the rate of decay of a substance ( Figure below ).
+The figure below graphs the rate of decay of a substance (Figure below).

 The rate of decay of a radioactive substance is constant over time.